Avoid using toast snackbars

 Only use toast to reinforce updates

-If using a snackbar is unavoidable, it should only be used for non-critical messaging.
+If using a snackbar is unavoidable, it must only be used for non-critical messaging.

-The status injected should also be discernable on the page without the snackbar.
+The status injected must also be discernable on the page without the snackbar.

 Given that I am on a dynamic single page app